Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models

-We note that although the temperature $\tau_{\xstar}$ is tweaked on a sample-by-sample basis, the variation is not significant.
-In particular, we observe the mean temperature of $\approx 0.8$ (predictive distribution $p^{\hat{\Psi}}(\xstar)$ in dense space has a bit ``sharper'' profile as $\tau_{\xstar} < 1$) and standard deviation of $\approx 0.1$.
+We note that although the temperature $\tau_{\xstar}$ is adjusted on a sample-by-sample basis, the variation is not significant.
+Specifically, we find the temperature has a mean of around $0.8$ and a standard deviation of around $0.1$.
+This mean value ($\tau_{\xstar} < 1$) indicates that the predictive distribution $p^{\hat{\Psi}}(\xstar)$ in the dense space has a slightly sharper profile than the baseline.